<img src="https://secure.smart-company-365.com/265895.png" style="display:none;">

 Narrowing each big goal into a small measurable piece for each position helps you ensure that you’ve thought about the WMS holistically and are ready for the knock-on effects it may have.
 For example, more efficient workers mean inventory and accuracy both improve, with less time required to fix miss-picks and address performance issues, creating more opportunities to explore further cost-saving improvements.

-Prioritise help and support - your team will have concerns and questions along the way, so providing a feedback tool is essential.
+Prioritize help and support - your team will have concerns and questions along the way, so providing a feedback tool is essential.
 You’ll also need to communicate that feedback to everyone involved.
 For example, consider setting up a series of online informational sessions, or lunch & learns, to build an open line of communication between management and your pick, pack and ship teams.

 Promote training and professional development - help employees develop new skill sets to manage these more advanced WMS solutions.
 Providing training sessions is a great way to show you’re investing in people as well as technology and will help increase employee satisfaction and performance, as well as preparing them for their new roles.